nicholas-long/environment/zet/20230921220840/README.md

   - could automatically generate cards with some content about each script using manually updated titles in here
 - [x] i need to look for non executable scripts as well
 - [x] i could definitely make a card to store wordlists
-- [ ] the collection of docker scripts is not fully converted yet
+- the collection of docker scripts will be converted and the issue will be tracked within that project's notes
   - [20230925001420](/zet/20230925001420/README.md) cool docker scripts to migrate
-- [x] the collection of git scripts is not fully converted yet
+- git scripts converted
   - [20230925050125](/zet/20230925050125/README.md) git scripting related hub

 # list of non-executable scripts